skhcjh231/blog-post/content/docs/spring24/08_/_index.md

 Right: Observed that different layers of LoRA encode distinct features, such as dog coat color and facial features.

 left: When evaluated on a subset of datasets, there were significant differences in performance across the different layers of LoRA.

+**So, The conjecture is that adjusting the characteristics by varying the layer-specific weights according to the desired domain objective will result in a more effective composition of trained LORAs.**
 ### Method

 ### Training